 Kerry Barnett, JD

-Kerry Barnett brings more than twenty years of experience in health care and public policy.
-He currently serves as SAIF’s President and Chief Executive Officer.
+Kerry Barnett brings more than twenty years of experience in health care and public policy, most recently as SAIF’s President and Chief Executive Officer.
 Mr. Barnett has deep knowledge and expertise in the areas of government affairs, strategic communications, human resources, compliance, legal and ethics.
 Mr. Barnett has diverse experience in the health care and insurance sectors, including serving in leadership roles at Cambia, ODS Health Plans and Oregon’s Department of Consumer and Business Services.
 Additionally, he serves on the board of directors for the National Council on Compensation Insurance and was a founding member of the Washington D.C. based Patient-Centered Outcomes Research Institute.

 Director, Division of Public Psychiatry, OHSU

 Jonathan Betlinski serves on the Quality and Health Outcomes committee.

 Jonathan is an Associate Professor in the Department of Psychiatry at Oregon Health & Science University, where he also gets to be the Director of the Division of Public Psychiatry.
 Among other projects, he serves as Medical Director for the Oregon Psychiatric Access Line about Adults, as Clinical Advisor to the Oregon ECHO Network, as Program Committee Chair for the Oregon Psychiatric Physicians Association, and as a certified trainer for adult and youth Mental Health First Aid.
 Dr. Betlinski believes in the power of family, community, relationship, diverse perspectives, multi-disciplinary approaches, theater, being outdoors, a good night's sleep, and leaving the world better for having spent time in it.

 Larry Didway serves on the Community Impact and Governance and Operational Excellence committees.